tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Exporter/CSV.md

 ***

 ### get_abort

-Return wether importer should abort execution or not
+Return whether importer should abort execution or not

 ```php
 public get_abort(): bool
 ```